-- 13. The Council will fulfil its statutory duties meeting the requirements of the Public Contracts Regulations and taking account of case law that emerges.
-We will also ensure that we follow our own Contract Standing Orders, Constitution, internal audit and other best practice requirements. - 14.
+- 14. The Council will fulfil its statutory duties meeting the requirements of the Public Contracts Regulations and taking account of case law that emerges.
+We will also ensure that we follow our own Contract Standing Orders, Constitution, internal audit and other best practice requirements. - 15.
 No one individual shall be empowered to authorise all stages of the tender process.
-There should be a minimum of three tender evaluators, tender awards will be approved either by the relevant Head of Service (<£100,000) or by the

-- Cabinet (£100,000+) and there are other controls in place such as invoice approval limits. - 15.
+There should be a minimum of three tender evaluators, contract awards will be approved either by the relevant Head of Service where the value of the contract is less than £100,000 or currently by the Cabinet (However this will be the role of committees under the committee structure due to be implemented from May 2022) where the value is over £100,000.
+There are also other controls in place such as invoice approval limits. - 16.
 As part of the commissioning and procurement planning process, the length and type of supplier relationship will be decided that is appropriate to what is being purchased having undertaken market analysis where appropriate.
 Supplier relationships will incorporate the principles of continuous improvement and seek to obtain targeted improvements in delivery, quality and price.